codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/deployment-environments.md

 {% endraw %}
 {% endhighlight %}

-Syntax for a freestyle step that deploys to a Helm environment.
+Syntax for a freestyle step that deploys to a Helm environment:

 `codefresh.yml`
 {% highlight yaml %}